| Locally the yard name was shortened to the

 the high road traffic levels that would have to pause while the PB15

 class locos led the trains across the level crossings.
+After crossing Jurgens St, the tracks crossed Ipswich

 Rd, which, like Logan Rd, was part of Brisbane’s major traffic routes.